Upcoming Video game release dates 2020/2021 - PS4, Xbox One, PC and Switch

 If a release date is as yet unconfirmed, we’ll list a game under TBC.

-Across all platforms, including the PlayStation 5 and the Xbox Series X, here are the major releases to look out for throughout the rest of 2020 and going into 2021 because yes, it really is nearly the end of the year already.
+Across all platforms, including the PlayStation 5 and the Xbox Series X, here are the major releases to look out for going into 2021 and keep this page bookmarked as we will be updating it with all the news as soon as we get it.

 December 2020 video game releases